U.S. - Kenya Exchange Programs

 The U.S. Embassy in Kenya fosters mutual understanding between Americans and Kenyans through a multitude of professional and academic exchange programs.
 These highly competitive programs aim to identify current and future leaders who will go to the U.S. or come to Kenya with an open mind and commit to returning to their host country to share what they have learned with their fellow citizens.

-Over the years, the U.S. Embassy in Kenya has sent over 2,500 Kenyans on U.S. government-funded exchange programs.
-Alumni of these programs should register and contact Ken Wakia at firstname.lastname@example.org or 020-363-6626 to join the Kenyan alumni family.
+Over the years, the U.S. Embassy in Kenya has sent thousands of Kenyans on U.S. government-funded exchange programs.
+Alumni of these programs should register online at www.alumni.state.gov or contact Alumni Coordinator Fatuma Dubow at USEmbassyNairobiKenyaAlumni@state.gov or at 020-363-6194 to join the Kenyan alumni family.

 The U.S. offers a wide range of exchange programs for a variety of profiles, including students, researchers, academics, business people, civil society activists and professionals.